multiversx/mx-docs/docs/developers/tutorials/staking-contract.md

 `require!` is a macro that is a shortcut for `if !condition { signal_error(msg) }`.
 Signalling an error will terminate the execution and revert any changes made to the internal state, including token transfers from and to the SC.
 In this case, there is no reason to continue if the user did not pay anything.

-We've also added #[view] annotation for the storage mappers, so we can later perform queries on those storage entries.
-You can read more about annotations here: https://docs.multiversx.com/developers/developer-reference/sc-annotations/
+We've also added `#[view]` annotation for the storage mappers, so we can later perform queries on those storage entries.
+You can read more about annotations [here](/developers/developer-reference/sc-annotations/).

 Also, if you're confused about some of the functions used or the storage mappers, you can read more here: